BROOKWOOD 1939-1945 MEMORIAL

 Brookwood is 30 miles from London (M3 to Bagshot and then A322).
 The main entrance to Brookwood Military Cemetery is on the A324 from the village of Pirbright.
 There is a direct train service from Waterloo to Brookwood Station from which there is an entrance to the cemetery.

-The Brookwood Memorial stands at the southern end of the Canadian section of the cemetery.
+The Brookwood 1939-1945 Memorial stands on St. Lawrence Avenue at the southern end of the Canadian section of the cemetery.

 The BROOKWOOD 1939-1945 MEMORIAL commemorates nearly 3,500 men and women of the land forces of the Commonwealth who died during the Second World War and have no known grave, the circumstances of their death being such that they could not appropriately be commemorated on any of the campaign memorials in the various theatres of war.
 They died in the campaign in Norway in 1940, or in the various raids on enemy occupied territory in Europe such as Dieppe and St Nazaire.
 Others were special agents who died as prisoners or while working with Allied underground movements.
 Some died at sea, in hospital ships and troop transports, in waters not associated with the major campaigns, and a few were killed in flying accidents or in aerial combat.
 The Memorial was designed by Ralph Hobday and unveiled by Queen Elizabeth II on 25 October 1958.